Equivariant Sparse Autoencoders: Mechanistic Interpretability of Neural Networks on Symmetric Data: Related work

 \section{Related work}

-Our work is one of the first to bridge ideas from the sparse dictionary learning literature and the equivariant representation learning literature with a particular application towards mechanistic interpretability. {\textbf{Learning approximate equivariance} via objectives similar to our SAE training objective has been proposed in \cite{elhagRelaxedEquivarianceMultitask2024,jinLearningGroupActions2024}}, and our general approach of learning an invariant encoder and a separate mapping from the canonical outputs to their original forms follows that of \cite{winterUnsupervisedLearningGroup2022}.
-Our main difference is that we adapt these approaches to the space of neural network activations, where the symmetries are induced by the input transformations and are not well-defined.
+Our work is one of the first to bridge ideas from the sparse dictionary learning literature and the equivariant representation learning literature with a particular focus on mechanistic interpretability.
+It relates to several lines of work.

-{ Another line of related work concerns \textbf{learning symmetries and group representations} from data directly \cite{yangLatentSpaceSymmetry2024, lairdMatrixNetLearningSymmetry2024}.
-Most similar to our approach of learning the transformation matrix $\bM$, \cite{lairdMatrixNetLearningSymmetry2024} proposes the MatrixNet architecture to learn matrix representation of group elements while staying faithful to the group axioms.
-Although it solves a similar problem, such an approach is not directly practical over neural network activations with dimensions on the order of $10^3$.
-Processing the resulting matrix representation ($O(10^6)$ parameters) with a neural network would lead to an explosion in the total number of parameters.
-That is why we instead opt for optimizing $\bM$ directly.
+\textbf{Learning (Approximate) Symmetries.} Objectives to enforce known symmetries similar to our SAE losses have been proposed in \citet{elhagRelaxedEquivarianceMultitask2024,jinLearningGroupActions2024}, and our approach of an invariant encoder/decoder and a separate mapping follows that of \citet{winterUnsupervisedLearningGroup2022}.
+Our novelty is in our application of these approaches to neural network activations, where the symmetries are induced by the input transformations and may not be well-defined.

-To potentially avoid this explosion of the number of parameters, \cite{yangLatentSpaceSymmetry2024} propose an adversarial training method to learn potentially nonlinear symmetries by first mapping the observations to a latent space using an autoencoder and learning a linear group action in that latent space.
-While technically applicable to neural network activations, modeling the group action over a latent space further removed from the already difficult-to-interpret neural network activations could make interpretability, which is our main goal, more challenging. }
+\citet{yangLatentSpaceSymmetry2024} and \citet{lairdMatrixNetLearningSymmetry2024} aim to discover symmetries from data.
+Most relevant for us, \citet{lairdMatrixNetLearningSymmetry2024} propose the MatrixNet architecture to learn matrix representation of group elements while staying faithful to the group axioms.
+However, such approaches do not scale well to $O(10^3)$-dimensional activations, requiring orders of magnitudes more parameters to output a transformation matrix. \citet{yangLatentSpaceSymmetry2024} try to avoid this by learning symmetries over a latent space, but this harms interpretability by further distancing the transformations from activation space.
+In contrast, we learn the transformation over activations.